jayshrivastava/buoy/README.md

 Node 0 dies and does not recieve heartbeats from node 1.

 ![Follower Node Failure 1](assets/4.1html.png)
-Node 1 gets a request to add a value {key: 200}.
-Although, it cannot send it to node 0, it successfully sends the entry to node 2.
+Node 1 gets a request to add a value `{key: 200}`.
+Although it cannot send it to node 0, it successfully sends the entry to node 2.
 It commits it knowing that is duplicated on the majority of nodes.